-The MDxHealth group is headquartered in Belgium.
-The parent company, MDxHealth SA, has its registered and corporate office in Herstal, Belgium (Cap Business Center, Rue d'Abhooz 31, 4040 Herstal).
+The Company is headquartered in Belgium.
+The parent company, MDxHealth SA, has its registered and corporate office in Cap Business Center, Rue d'Abhooz 31, 4040 Herstal, Belgium.
 MDxHealth, Inc., the Company's US subsidiary, is located at 15279 Alton Parkway - Suite 100 - Irvine, CA 92618, United States.
-MDxHealth B.V., the Company's Dutch subsidiary, is located at Geert Grooteplein-Zuid 34, 6525 GA NIJMEGEN (The Netherlands).
+MDxHealth B.V., the Company's Dutch subsidiary, is located at Transistorweg 5, 6534 Nijmegen, The Netherlands.